pdelong42/whatzit-puzzle/README.md

  - I need a procedure for determining whether a shape fits inside of a given space.

+ - The pieces are generally concave, but I plan to work with their convex counterparts (where gaps are "filled" to make an "envelope" shape).
+From that point, I can convolve each piece with the remaining space in generating trial solutions.

+ - As the trial solutions are generated, the space to be filled will shrink while walking through any one particular trial solution.
+I should optimize this to account for the smaller space to be convolved / iterated over.

 Okay, that's a start.
 There will of-course be more later.